SeyoungKimLab/Ornaments/README.md

 -f <file_tr>: 		input reference transcriptome file
 -v <file_vcf>:		input VCF file for variants in transcriptome coordinates -t <opt>: 			set <opt> to ornaments for ornament personalized transcriptome or
-			to diploid for diploid personalized transcriptome -o <file_ptr>:		output file containing ornament or diploid personalized transcriptome -s <SAMPLE>: 		the sample name in the VCF file, i.e. "HG00405" -k <kmer_len>: 		the length of kmer to use for ornament transcriptome construction, default = 31
+						to diploid for diploid personalized transcriptome -o <file_ptr>:		output file containing ornament or diploid personalized transcriptome -s <SAMPLE>: 		one desired sample from the VCF file, i.e. "HG00405" which should be contained in <file_vcf>
+-k <kmer_len>: 		the length of kmer to use for ornament transcriptome construction, default = 31
 ```

-[Comment]: About the option -s `<SAMPLE>`, is it one sample out of many samples in `<file_vcf>`? i.e., is the SAMPLE name coming from inside of file_vcf?

 Diploid personalized transcriptome contains left (suffixed by `_L`) and right
 (suffixed by `_R`) alleles for each transcript,